Ofloxacin, 400 mg 10 pcs

 Each tablet contains:

-Active substance:
+Active ingredient:

 ofloxacin 400 mg;

-Corn or potato starch;
+corn or potato starch;

 MCC;

-polyvinylpyrrolidone low molecular weight;
+low molecular weight polyvinylpyrrolidone;

 magnesium or calcium stearate;